nafeeur10/nafeeur10/README.md

 ## Assalamu Alaikum 👋

 - 🔭 I’m currently working on [VantageSportz](https://vantage.com/)
-- 🌱 I’m currently learning Javascript, Nodejs, Reactjs, PHP, Laravel, Tailwind CSS and so on...
+- 🌱 Learning System Design, Javascript, PHP and so on...
 - 😄 I like to Solve Problems and Healthy competition with Others.
 - 💬 Ask me about Books.
 - 📫 How to reach me: inafeeur@gmail.com